Tornados

 Tornado behavior in California is different than in the Mid-west due to several factors including our topography and moisture content not being hot and humid.
 This also means that tornados are shorter in duration and intensity than those seen in the Mid-west as well as much more rare.

-Tornado Watch
+Tornado Watch |

 A tornado watch means that a tornado is possible.
 A tornado watch is issued when weather conditions favor the formation of tornadoes.
+Actions you should take if there is a Tornado Watch:

-Tornado Warning
+Tornado Warning |

 A tornado warning means that a tornado has been sighted or indicated by weather radar.
+Actions you should take if there is a Tornado Warning:

 Tornado Signs